niiicolai/copr-agent/README.md

 ### Code Search
 The agent can search your codebase directly to find relevant code and answer questions about your project.

+### RAG Support
+Give the agent access to search a vector database for internal docs.

 ### Rate Limiting & Batching
 Configure file limits and batch sizes to optimize API usage and avoid rate limits.

+### Customizable
+Configure the vector store, LLM, and embeddings models to suit your needs.

 <br />